EOSIO/eosio-project-demux-example/README.md

 ./first_time_setup.sh
 ```

 Executing the above shell script verifies that docker and node.js are installed.
-It then downloads the `eosio/eos-dev` docker image (which contains a full version of the eosio blockchain) and `mongo` docker image, removes any previous instances of these docker containers, and installs node packages for the frontend react app and backend nide app.
+It then downloads the `eosio/eos-dev` docker image (which contains a full version of the eosio blockchain) and `mongo` docker image, removes any previous instances of these docker containers, and installs node packages for the frontend react app and backend node app.

 ## Initialise and start blockchain and DApp